rsokl/MyGrad/docs/source/operation.rst

            x_arr = x.data
            y_arr = y.data

+           # The operation need not incorporate specialized logic for
+           # broadcasting.
+The appropriate sum-reductions will be performed
+           # by MyGrad's autodiff system.
            if index == 0:  # backprop through a
                return grad * y.data  # ∂ℒ/∂x = (∂ℒ/∂f)(∂f/∂x)
            elif index == 1:  # backprop through b